Transparent data encryption for SQL Database and Data Warehouse

 Service-managed transparent data encryption

 In Azure, the default setting for transparent data encryption is that the database encryption key is protected by a built-in server certificate.
-The built-in server certificate is unique for each server.
+The built-in server certificate is unique for each server and the encryption algorithm used is AES 256.
 If a database is in a geo-replication relationship, both the primary and geo-secondary database are protected by the primary database's parent server key.
 If two databases are connected to the same server, they also share the same built-in certificate.
 Microsoft automatically rotates these certificates in compliance with the internal security policy and the root key is protected by a Microsoft internal secret store.
 Customers can verify SQL Database compliance with internal security policies in independent third-party audit reports available on the Microsoft Trust Center.

 Microsoft also seamlessly moves and manages the keys as needed for geo-replication and restores.

-All newly created SQL databases are encrypted by default by using service-managed transparent data encryption.
-Azure SQL Managed Instance databases, existing SQL databases created before May 2017 and SQL databases created through restore, geo-replication, and database copy are not encrypted by default.
+All newly created SQL databases and Managed Instance databases are encrypted by default by using service-managed transparent data encryption.
+Existing SQL databases created before May 2017 and SQL databases created through restore, geo-replication, and database copy are not encrypted by default.
+Existing Managed Instance databases created before February 2019 are not encrypted by default.
+Managed Instance databases created through restore inherit encryption status from the source.

 Customer-managed transparent data encryption - Bring Your Own Key